Skip to main content

 • A list of fields that should be included in the JSON response.
 GraphQL nly returns the data you specifically ask for.

-In the example, we set a new sender_name for a merchant with the updateMerchantConfiguration mutation and request that the GraphQL API returns the new sender_name and the sender_email fields.
+In the example, we create a new delivery zone for a merchant with the createZone mutation and request that the GraphQL API returns the new id, name, and country fields.

 GraphQL mutation